UWRealityLab/StructuralQueryToolkit/README.md

-### Creating your model's material
+### Importing your model's texture

-First, you'll need to import your models' textures to the project.
-Simply drag it in your project window.
+You'll need to import your models' textures to the project.
+Simply drag your image texture in your project window.

 [TODO]

 In Unity, select your texture and adjust its import settings.
 For reference, here is our import setting for our Whaleback texture.
 The most important setting is **Max Size**, where you should set it to your image's resolution.
+Values lower will reduce the fidelity of your texture, and any values higher will have no impact.

 ![Texture_Import_Settings](Documentation/Texture_Import_Settings.png)

-With your texture, you will need to create a **material** file.
+We have already made a **material** file that you will insert your texture in it.

+1. Select the material file
+2. Drag the texture file into its input next to "Base Color"

+[TODO]

+### Adding your model to your scene

+In your "project" window, simply drag your model's mesh into the "scene" window.

+[TODO gif]

+The model you placed will initially have its pivot point in the origin point, so you should reset its **transform** by zeroing its x/y/z positions

+[TODO gif]

+### Change the tag of your model to "Terrain"

+To make your model interactable with our tools, you need to mark objects with the "Terrain" tag.
+Objects will also need a collider component.

+[TODO gif]

+### Add the "Mesh Collider" component to your model

+Adding a collider component to your model is needed to make it interactable as well, in addition to allow for collisions to work with the player.

+[TODO gif]

+### Moving the player object to the game's starting position

+Once the model's position is finished, move the player object to where you would like your users to start at.

+Note that the player's **blue axis** is their forward direction.

+We recommend that you go into play mode to check that your new player location is suitable and doesn't have any issues, particularly that they do not clip through the ground and fall.

 [TODO]